Making It Work Gender & Disability Project: supporting women and girls with disabilities

 Supports the technical and financial capacities of country partners

 In 2018, the MIW team organized a regional workshop on the intersectionality of gender and disability to bring together 9 partners (from Cameroon, Kenya, Malawi, Nigeria, Rwanda, and Uganda), and established a Seed Fund to support them in scaling up their practices.

 involved in the response to violence against women and girls with disabilities (such as gender focused, reproductive health and rights, legal and disability organizations).

 In 2019, and following MIW’s Call for Good Practices, 8 new country partners have been selected.
-MIW network of Country Partners comprises 17 Organizations led by women, involved in eliminating violence against women and girls with disabilities, located in Burundi, Cameroon, Kenya, Malawi, Mali, Nigeria, Uganda, and Rwanda.
+MIW network of Country Partners comprises 17 Organisations led by women and involved in eliminating violence against women and girls with disabilities, located in Burundi, Cameroon, Kenya, Malawi, Mali, Nigeria, Uganda, and Rwanda.